Rosuav/TF2BuffBot/README.md

 Human players have far greater chance to receive gifts than bots do, and those on your own team have twice the chance that opponents have.

-Server admins, check out the sm_buffbot_* cvars to tweak a variety of knobs.
+Server admins, check out the sm_ccc_* cvars to tweak a variety of knobs.
 Note that carnage points are always reset if a player leaves the game or changes team, but are otherwise carried over; this means you can accrue points during Humiliation after one stage of a Payload map, and then use them in the